Winston Shepard: Mornar / Maccabi Ashdod (2018)

 On July 21, 2018, Shepard signed with Montenegrin team Mornar.
 He left Mornar before appearing in a game.

 On October 11, 2018, Shepard signed a one-month deal with Israeli team Maccabi Ashdod as an injury cover for Mark Tollefsen.
 In six games for Ashdod, he averaged 12 points, 5 rebounds and 1.1 assists per game.

 Westports Malaysia Dragons (2018–2020)

 On December 6, 2018, Shepard signed with the Westports Malaysia Dragons of the ASEAN Basketball League.

 Rayos de Hermosillo (2020)

 In March 2020, Shephard played four games in Mexico for Rayos de Hermosillo.
 The season was suspended due to the COVID-19 pandemic.
 He averaged 18.5 points, 11.0 rebounds, 4.3 assists and 1.8 steals per game.

 Atomerőmű SE (2020–2021)

 On June 30, 2020, Shepard signed with Atomerőmű SE of the Hungarian NB I/A.

 Titanes del Distrito Nacional (2021)

 In August 2021, Shepard had a five-game stint with Titanes del Distrito Nacional of the Liga Nacional de Baloncesto.

-BC Odessa (2021–2022)
+BC Odesa (2021–2022)

-Between December 2021 and February 2022, Shepard played in Ukraine for BC Odessa.
+Between December 2021 and February 2022, Shepard played in Ukraine for BC Odesa.